Dogs & Shopping

 I used to have spaniels, I never took them shopping, they were bouncy and attention seeking, not everyone likes dogs. hence I never established which shops welcome pets or not.

 I can stay in Travelodge but not Premier Inn.
-I can stay at Hilton, Best Western and Marriott.Eddie has a European passport and an AHC too so we can use the Eurotunnel Shuttle plus I can use the Ferry to France.
+I can stay at Hilton, Best Western and Marriott.
+Eddie has a European passport and an AHC too so we can use the Eurotunnel Shuttle plus I can use the Ferry to France.
 P&O which has a pet lounge

 I'm intrigued by the rationale behind the decisions when it comes to which companies welcome pets.
 I prefer Starbucks coffee but I go to Costa as they allow my dog.
 I prefer Premier Inns but I use Hilton or Travelodge on breaks.
-I don't shop online much because I like to see people.
-This means I'm pleased and grateful to the shops, coffee shops and pubs that welcome us both.
+I don't shop online because I like to see people.
+So I'm pleased and grateful to the shops, coffee shops and pubs that welcome us both.

 Comments